Maxenceee/Chess_game/README.md

 # Chess_game

-You can use this project on localhost or on a node.js server
+You can use this project on localhost or on a node.js server to use it online
 ## Usage

 Open the 'live_chess' directory into a terminal and install dependencies by running